-BETA ALERT: Currently, gain-curves are available for VLA data only.
-The application of the gain-curves, if gaincurve=True, is allowed only if the VLA is set as the telescope of observation in the MS, otherwise an error will be generated.
+BETA ALERT: Currently, gain-curves for VLA are built into the CASA system and this is what is applied when gaincurve=True.
+Therefore, the application of the gain-curves, if gaincurve=True, is allowed only if the VLA is set as the telescope of observation in the MS, otherwise an error will be generated.
 Set gaincurve=False if you are not using VLA data.
 A general mechanism for incorporating gaincurve information for other arrays will be made available in future releases.
 Also note that the VLA gain-curves are the most recent ones (that are also supplied in AIPS).
 Caution should be used in applying these gaincurve corrections to VLA data taken before 2001, as antenna changes were poorly tracked previous to this time.
 We will include gain curves for EVLA antennas when those are measured and become available.